elliotjharper/vscode-pattern-rename/README.md

 When you have selected a project and a target, it will focus the last used terminal and send the text `npx nx run ${PROJECT} ${TARGET}` which will of course result in that script being run.

+NOTE: demo is from my other extension from which i forked.
+Need to create a new demo....

 _Demo:_
 <img src="https://raw.githubusercontent.com/elliotjharper/vscode-npm-script-run/main/images/demo.gif" alt="demo">